fablabbcn/smartcitizen-api/README.md

 4. Create the database (first time only)

   If you need to perfom many operations, it is better to `bash` into the container:

   `docker-compose exec app bash`

   and from here you can do

+  `rails db:create`

+  `rails db:schema:load`

-`rails db:create db:schema:load db:seed` etc.
+  `rails db:seed`

   `docker-compose exec app rake db:setup`

 5. Removing everything